rsarm/hfdf/README.md

    until it finishes.
 That's almost it!

 * To compute some integrals, it is necessary to use a trick which involves a dummy atom of He.
-For that, one needs to add a new basis set file to pyscf/gto/basis/.
-I call it 'xxx.dat' and reads (first line is empty):
+There is no need to add the new basis set file to pyscf/gto/basis/.
+It was added as a string basis set in hfdf/df_integrals.py.
+  That basis reads (first line is empty):
 ```python
 BASIS "ao basis" PRINT
 #BASIS SET: (5s,2p,1d) -> [3s,1p,1d]